 Exchange-traded funds or ETFs are rising in popularity.

-According to ETF.com, assets under management by US ETFs crossed the US$4 trillion mark earlier this year.
+According to Morningstar, assets under management by ETFs worldwide crossed the US$9 trillion mark in July 2021.
 That’s huge, to say the least.

 And it’s not hard to see why the investment vehicle is appealing.
 You can get wide diversification instantly with most ETFs.
 Expense ratios are typically low as well, enabling you to keep most of the returns generated.

 But not all ETFs offer the same advantages.
 Before you invest, you may want to take note of these eight key points:

 An ETF is a fund that is traded on a stock exchange, and it can be bought and sold just like any other stock on a stock exchange; the fund can invest in all kinds of shares depending on its intended purpose.

 Many ETFs that aim to track the performance of a stock market index.

 For instance, Singapore’s main stock market index is the Straits Times Index.

 There are two ETFs that track its performance, namely, the SPDR Straits Times Index ETF, and the Nikko AM Singapore STI ETF.

 2. Macro is not performance: The gap between a positive macro-economic trend and stock price returns can be a mile wide.